vangogih/appodeal/README.md

 - Drag‑and‑drop cards, tap the stock to draw, on‑screen **Undo / Redo / New Game** buttons, and a win banner.
 - 2D world‑space rendering with smooth move and flip animations.

+## Running it

+> **Required dependency — import this first.** The project depends on **UniText Platinum** (a paid Unity Asset Store package by Light Side LLC).
+It is **not** included in the repo, and without it the project **will not compile** — the `LightSide` / `UniText` / `UniTextWorld` references in the presentation layer produce many compilation errors.
+Get it here: [UniText Platinum on the Unity Asset Store](https://assetstore.unity.com/packages/tools/gui/unitext-platinum-357844).

+1. Open the Unity project under `AD.Unity/`.
+2. Import **UniText Platinum** (Package Manager ▸ *My Assets* ▸ Import).
+You can ignore the initial compile errors until this finishes; once it's imported the project compiles cleanly.
+3. Open and play the **`0.Bootstrap`** scene — it boots the app and loads through to the game.

+Scene and prefab setup are documented in `AD.Docs/EditorTasks`.

 ## How it works (architecture)

 The game is split into small systems behind interfaces, wired together with dependency injection (VContainer). `CoreScope` is the composition root and `CoreFlow` owns the lifecycle: load assets → initialize presentation → start game (a *New Game* is a full teardown + re‑init).